CarloWood/fastprimes/README.md

 # fastprimes
-Fast small primes generator
+Fast small primes generator.

 # What it is for
 Generate a compressed sieve of Eratosthenes using all cores available.

-* ask for the next_prime, starting with 2; or
+* Ask for the next_prime, starting with 2.
-* test quickly if a given integer (below a certain value N) is a prime.
+* Test quickly if a given integer (below a certain value N) is a prime.

 # Low memory usage
 Compressed here means that the sieve only contains bits for integers